Lego BrickHeadz: Star Wars

 The Mandalorian & The Child (set number: 75317) was released on 20 February 2020 and based on The Mandalorian TV series.
 The set consists of 295 pieces and 2 baseplates.
 The set included Mandalorian's a blaster rifle clipped on the back and a blaster pistol in hand and The Child's a hoverpram.

 Ahsoka Tano (set number: 40539) was released in January 2022 and based on Star Wars: The Clone Wars TV series.
 The set consists of 164 pieces and a baseplate.
 The set included Ahsoka Tano's two lightsabers.
 Ahsoka Tano (set number: 40539) has come full circle as Lego Ideas hosts a model showcase to mark the revealed of the 150th BrickHeadz.

 Obi-Wan Kenobi & Darth Vader (set number: 40547) was released in August 2022 and based on Obi-Wan Kenobi TV series.
 The set consists of 260 pieces and two baseplates.
 The set included Obi-Wan Kenobi's lightsaber and Darth Vader's lightsaber.

-Tusken Raider (set number: 40615) will be released in January 2023 and based on Star Wars: Episode IV – A New Hope film.
+Tusken Raider (set number: 40615) was released in January 2023 and based on Star Wars: Episode IV – A New Hope film.
 The set consists of 152 pieces and a baseplate.